Managing Disk Space

 spacecheck_dirs = /var/lib/pgsql /var/spacewalk /var/cache /srv

-By default, Uyuni will create a warning mail when a monitored directory has less than 10% of total space available.
+By default, Uyuni creates a warning mail when a monitored directory has less than 10% of total space available.
 A critical alert is created when a monitored directory falls below 5% space available.

 You can change these alert thresholds with the